43615/adc-lang/MANUAL.md

 ## Multithreading

 Macro execution may also be delegated to a separate thread.
 Child threads are attached to [registers](#registers) in the parent thread and operate on their own `State`, the main stack of which is pushed to the register when complete.
-- `SMa X⒭` / `Sma NNb X⒭` / `SMa Bb X⒭` execute macros in a thread, syntax identical to `x`.
+- `SMa X⒭` executes a (plain) macro in a child thread.
 The child starts with a blank `State`, or a copy of the parent's if prefixed with `` ` ``.
 - `j⒭` (join) waits for the thread to finish, either by exhausting its commands or quitting.
 Then, the contents of the child's main stack are pushed to the register.
 - `` `j⒭ `` kills the thread (effective immediately) and also pushes the main stack to the register.
-A killed thread will kill its children, propagating to all decscendants.
-- `_joinall` and `_killall` perform the above commands for all child threads.
+- `_joinall` and `_killall` perform the above commands for all current child threads.
 - `J⒭ → BBz` returns `T` if the thread is finished and can be joined immediately.
+- Joining and killing is propagated to grandchild threads, zombie threads are impossible.
 - Threads are assigned names when spawned.
-The name is an empty string for the main thread, and the handle register's index is appended to it for (grand-)child threads, using register pointer syntax with the best-fitting format (like `123.45: @6: [string if UTF-8]: `).
+The name is an empty string for the main thread, and the handle register's index is appended to it for (grand)child threads, using register pointer syntax with the best-fitting format (like `123.45: @6: [string if UTF-8]: `).
 This is prefixed to error messages and may be retrieved for manual use with `_th → Sz`.
 - [OS commands](#os-commands) are disabled in child threads to prevent any corruption of OS resources.
 [IO streams](#input-and-output) are safely shared using a mutex (note that `?` is a blocking operation).